-Beagles are one of the very few dog breeds that almost never lose their appetite as they are completely food orientated.
+Beagles are one of the very few dog breeds that almost never lose their appetite as they are completely food-driven.

-It is the one thing that always brings them joy, so if they no longer enjoy eating and there is no other medical concern, they could be suffering from severe anxiety.
+It is the one thing that always brings them joy, so if they no longer enjoy eating and there is no other medical concern, they could be suffering from severe anxiety or depression.

 8. Extremely Needy Behavior